microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 ..  spelling::

+    IPv
     rollout
     Rollout

-Once you believe you are ready to ship your integration, you should contact Microsoft and explain that you believe you are ready to ship.
-This will begin the 'go live' process, after which you will be able to ship your Office Online integration.
+Once you believe you are ready to ship your integration, you should contact Microsoft and ask to being the 'go live' process.
+This process will prepare you to ship your Office Online integration.

 The 'go live' process consists of three phases: